STEAM Co, GOOGLE AND FRIENDS

 Well when Google asked us to come up with ideas to help them put some buzz into Europe Code Week 6-22 October we bit their hand off in true Lego RoboCroc stylee!!!

 And we came up with the STEAM Co.
-Co Code Day which we're offering FREE to some UK schools
+Co Code Day which we offered free initially to schools across the UK in London, Cornwall and Newcastle during Europe Code Week with a grant from Google.

 The STEAM Co.
 Co.
 Code Day